JayPatel-1998/Counting-Calories/README.md

 # Counting-Calories
 Counting Calories is a program built in Python 2.7.
-Its purpose is to recommend the calorie intake, based on their age and gender.
-The user can then compare their calorie intake to the recommended one.
+Its purpose is to recommend the calorie intake, based on a persons age,gender and lifestyle.
+The user can then compare their own calorie intake to the recommended one.
+The first part of the program consists of entering personal information and meal choices (Breakfast,Lunch,Dinner,Snacks and Desserts) from our set menus.
+Part 2 of the program gets you to fill in our questionairre, which determines your lifestyle (Sedentary, Moderately Active and Active).
+Then at the end of the program, your results are summarised showing your calorie intake, recommended calorie intake and the lifestyle you currently live.